Sack-happy No. 10 Notre Dame beats No. 18 Virginia 35-20

 Virginia scored first as Perkins, who completed 30 of 43 passes for 334 yards and two touchdowns with two interceptions, threw a 6-yard TD pass to Joe Reed.
 But the Irish answered with the next two touchdowns, a 5-yard run by Jones and an 11-yard run by C’Bo Flemister.
 The second TD came after Okwara stripped and recovered the football after a sack of Perkins near midfield.

 Thanks to the sacks, Notre Dame held Virginia to 4 yards rushing.
-Notre Dame, which outgained Virginia 343-228, got 165 yards on 17-of-25 passing by Ian Book.
+Notre Dame, which outgained Virginia 343 yards to 338, got 165 yards on 17-of-25 passing by Ian Book.

 THE TAKEAWAY